samsonmking/epaper.js/README.md

 -   4gray: A demonstration of the 4gray capabilities
 -   dithering: A demonstration of the dithering feature

+## Supported Software Versions

+The following versions are the recommended versions that using during development and testing.
+Other versions _may work_, but are not officially supported.

+-   Node.js: `16 LTS`
+-   Raspberry Pi OS: `Bullseye 32 / 64bit`
+-   Chromium: `104.0.5112.105`

 ## Installation

 ### Raspberry PI